noi-techpark/realtimebus-v2/README.md

 ## SASA SpA-AG real-time server

 This is the backend code of [http://realtimetest.opensasa.info](http://realtimetest.opensasa.info).
-It provides real-time positions of the public transport vehicles in South Tyrol.
+It provides real-time positions of the public transport vehicles managed by SASA SpA-AG in South Tyrol.

 <br>